Fit Testing with the TSI Portacount

 You should always remove the cartridge and replace it with the storage cap whenever you ship or store the Portacount.
 If you do not, you risk flooding the instrument.
 The storage cap keeps dirt out of the Portacount.
 A little dirt in the wrong place can cripple the instrument.
 Discipline yourself to always use the storage cap.

-How often should the Portacount be re-calibrated or cleaned?
+How often should the Portacount be re-calibrated?